mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

 5. Use the `vagrant ssh` command to ssh into the oob-mgmt-server.
 This is the jump box to access the rest of the simulation.

-For more information about how to start developing and building onto this blank slate topology, refer to the `README.md` file for the Cumulus Networks reference topology GitLab project and the developer's guide.
+For more information about how to start developing and building onto this blank slate topology, refer to the `README.md` file for the Cumulus Networks {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2" text="reference topology GitLab project" >}}.

-## Destroy and End a Simulation
+### Destroy and End a Simulation

 To destroy *all* the systems in the simulation, run the `vagrant destroy -f` command from the `simulation` folder: